alishasrivas/Coordin8/team/m2/features.md

 **Assigned to**: Joshua Swaida

 ## Event Creation

 This feature will allow the user to create an event.

 ### Event Creation Form (name, description, invitees, potential times)

 This feature allows the user to input event details: meeting name and meeting description.
 The user can also enter potential times and dates (the exact day and time will be determined in the Event Day/Time Finalization feature).
 For times, user must fill in start time, end time, and date fields; All fields will be verified for correctness (must ensure HH:MM format for time and YYYY-MM-DD format for the date).
 The user will also be able to invite other users to the event by entering their email and clicking "invite user" button.
+Upon submission (clicking "Create Event" button), the data is saved in IndexedDB, and the form resets for the next entry.

 **Size**: medium